Firewolf1337/RCRPlanner/README.md

 ## Handling and Troubleshooting

 * **Most of the table rows are clickable and will show more information.**
-   * To close the opend row again press crtl + left mouse button.
+   * To close the opend row again press left mouse button.

 * **There is no auto refresh of the data.
 In case of missing cars, tracks, series, races or the new season starts reload the data from iRacing.**
     * Click on the Profile -> "Reload data"